cristo-rabani/binary-socket/README.md

 # Binary Socket
-Simple Binary Sockets for node & web, ready to use, builded on thoroughly tested modules, standards.
+Simple Binary Sockets for node & browsers, ready to use, builded on thoroughly tested modules, standards like: [msgpack](https://msgpack.org).
 Sockets are easy to integrate.

 ## Installation
 ```#bash